aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/steps-in-ait3.md

   Provide the details of your validator node on this node registration screen, all the public key information you need is in the `~/$WORKSPACE/keys/public-keys.yaml` file (please don't enter anything from private keys).

-  - OWNER KEY: the first wallet address you created.
+  - OWNER KEY: the first wallet public key you created.
   - CONSENSUS KEY: consensus_public_key from `public-keys.yaml`
   - CONSENSUS POP: consensus_proof_of_possession from `public-keys.yaml`
   - ACCOUNT KEY: account_public_key from `public-keys.yaml`